Start your extensive look at ligaments

 Artificial ligaments mimic the anatomical properties of the natural ligament

 The acromioclavicular joint (ACJ) is a fundamental structure for the stability of the clavicle and of the scapula.
-Two strong ligaments guarantee its solidity (conoid, trapezoid ligaments) and the capsule.
-Injury of the acromioclavicular joint (ACJ) happens when falling sideways on the shoulder, typical of cyclists, or in strong contrasts as in rugby.
+Two strong ligaments guarantee its solidity: the conoid and trapezoid ligaments.
+The acromioclavicular ligament serves to reinforce the joint capsule.
+Injury of the acromioclavicular joint happens when falling sideways on the shoulder, typical of cyclists, or in strong contrast activities such as rugby.

 More than 150 000 LARS ligaments have been implanted